gristlabs/grist-help/help/formula_cheat_sheet.md

 `Interactions.lookupRecords(Contact=$id, Type="To-Do")` finds all records in the Interactions table where the Contacts match and the Type is To-Do.
 This returns a list of records that we assign to the variable `items`.

 Next, all Dates assigned to the records in our item list are evaluated to find the minimum date.
-This is the record that is returned.
+This is the value that is returned.
 So, we see the date of the task that is due the soonest.

 If there are no items in the list, nothing is returned and the field is left blank.
 </details>